Naman-1234/TechAr/README.md

 We had concurrently started the working on phase 1 and phase 2 due to limited amount of time via giving more priority to phases 1 development with completion of some basic pages phase 2 development.
 Once phase 1 development get's completed our whole priority will shift to phase 2 development.

 ### status:
 1. Conceptor: 80% development completed
 2. TechAr Websystem:
    - Team page [T]
-   - Login and Sign up [O]
+   - Login and Sign up [T]
    - Dashboard [I]
    - Generator [I]
    - Front page [T]